python/mypy/mypyc/doc/differences_from_python.rst

 Conditional functions or classes
 ********************************

-Function and classes definitions guarded by an if-statement are not supported.
+Function and class definitions guarded by an if-statement are not supported.

 Dunder methods
 **************